brettz9/webappfind/README.md

 1. Option to avoid or allow new tabs for same URI/method/filetype/path? (option to get the same tab or new tabs for them?); option to push to all open windows in different manner so can notify user of updates but not change focus, etc.
 1. Open up wiki for custom type documentation/links with "proposal", "accepted", etc. statuses similar to the WhatWG meta tags wiki?
 Even if filetypes.json is used with "register" on "defaultHandlers", it may be convenient to have a separate spec URL, including for cases where the file extension is used without filetypes.json.
 1. Allow genuine POST or other non-GET or header-dependent requests (ala curl)?
-1. Allow filetypes.json to designate icon files for use with [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) executables so the user will not need to create their own icon.
+1. Allow filetypes.json to designate icon files for use with [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) executables so the user will not need to create their own icon?
+Would executables or batch files (or filebrowser-enhanced) be able to pre-read the current directory and parse the JSON file and then delegate to another executable associated with this icon?

 # Possible future mode additions